raylsnetwork/Enygma/enygma_payments/README.md

 We now describe the flows associated with the underlying blockchain.
 In this case, we have just one: the verification of enygma transactions.

 #### Blockchain - Verify TX
 The smart contract receives a set of commitments, a nullifier, a ZK proof, and an encrypted payload.

-The encrypted
+We note that the encrypted payload is not checked by the smart contract and can be maliciously formed as its correctness is not included in the ZK proof.
+We note that this attack forces the sender to send funds, which the recipient is able to open since the Pedersen commitment is well-formed.
+The same recipient is then able to prove that the sender maliciously formed the ciphertext and eventually  have the sender face repercussions for a purposeful malicious action.
+The ciphertext is not included in the ZK proof because proving the correctness of an AES-GCM encryption is too expensive to perform for the execution of real-time transactions.

 ```mermaid
 ---